 “We’re a smaller, locally-owned, family-owned business, and we’re excited to help in any way we can,” Abigail said.

-TeBella Tea Company has 14 employees at two stores in Tampa.
-In business for over four years, the company offers more than 115 teas at one of their stores and more than 45 at the other 3 and that’s not the only kind of diversity that Abigail welcomes.
+TeBella Tea Company employs over 20 employees between 4 locations in Tampa Bay and Sarasota.
+In business for eight years, the company offers more than 115 teas at their flagship location on Davis Islands and more than 45 at the other three locations and that’s not the only kind of diversity that Abigail welcomes.

 “For us, when we’re hiring, we’re looking at your attitude, your work ethic, the whole employee; we’re not looking at whether you’re LGBT,” she said.